Jules Turcas: Personal life and family

 Turcas was born on March 15, 1851, in Cuba.
 Early records give his name as Julius A. Turcas.
 (Note: Two early passport applications and two sets of records concerning his father's estate give this name.)
 His father was Jacques Leon Turcas (1814–1872), a New Orleans-born plantation owner who went by the name Leon.
 His mother was Catherine Sammos Turcas (died 1873).

 His father's family came from France and lived in Cuba.
 During the 19th century, they owned coffee plantations worked by slaves in the eastern part of the island.
 They were in New Orleans at the time of his father's birth thus giving Turcas American citizenship.
 His parents moved from Cuba to New York following the Cuban revolution of the 1860s.
 His father died in 1872 in that city and his mother died a year later when the ocean liner on which she was traveling collided with an iron-clad sailing ship.

 He had two siblings, a sister, Catherine, and a brother, Leonce.
 Catherine was traveling to her wedding in Paris when she died with her mother on board the Ville de Havre in 1873.
-Leonce also died died 1873.
+Leonce also died in 1873.
 He was visiting Cuba at the time, working on details connected with the settlement of his father's estate.